MatthewBJane/opendata/README.md

 ## Contributing

-To contribute to OpenSynthesis, please see the [contributing](https://MatthewBJane.github.io/opensynthesis/contribute) page.
+To contribute to OpenSynthesis, submit a pull request or email me an edited version of the markdown file located in `templates/post_template.md` (email: matthew.jane@uconn.edu).
+Please see the [contributing](https://MatthewBJane.github.io/opensynthesis/contribute) page.

 ### Previewing the demos page locally